Fair processing (privacy) notice

 - To monitor compliance with GDPR and other data protection laws, including managing internal data protection activities, advise on data protection impact assessments, train staff and conduct internal audits.

 - To be the first point of contact for supervisory authorities and for individuals whose data is processed.

 All NHS organisations are required to appoint a Caldicott Guardian to ensure compliance with patient data confidentiality.
-The CCG’s Caldicott Guardian is our Chief Nurse, Paula Wilkins, who is responsible for protecting the confidentiality of patients’ and service users’ information and enabling appropriate information sharing.
-We also have two deputy caldicott guardians: Dr Bob Bowes, Vice Clinical Chair and GP member and Sarah Vaux, Director of Nursing and Quality.
+The organisation’s Caldicott Guardian is our Chief Nurse Dame Eileen Sills, who is responsible for protecting the confidentiality of patients’ and service users’ information and enabling appropriate information sharing.

-The Caldicott Guardian plays a key role in ensuring the CCG satisfies the highest possible standards for handling personal information.
+The Caldicott Guardian plays a key role in ensuring the organisation satisfies the highest possible standards for handling personal information.

 Acting as the conscience of an organisation, the Caldicott Guardian supports work to enable information sharing where it is appropriate and advises on options for lawful and ethical processing of information.

 Senior Information Risk Owner (SIRO)